nataliatesarova/Hot-Cup/README.md

 After updating the requirements, commit the changes and push them to your GitHub repository.

-Important: Before pushing any code to GitHub, ensure that all sensitive credentials are stored in an env.py file and that this file is listed in your .gitignore.
+Before pushing any code to GitHub, ensure that all sensitive credentials are stored in an env.py file and that this file is listed in your .gitignore.
 This prevents Git from tracking the file and stops it from being uploaded to GitHub, keeping your credentials secure.

-### For setting up Stripe:
+### Stripe:

 - Sign into your Stripe account.
 - Head to the developers' section found at the top right.